-Iran fires missiles at Iraqi bases in retaliation for U.S. strike on commander
+Iran attacks U.S. forces in Iraq in retaliation for killing of commander

 Tehran fired more than a dozen ballistic missiles from Iranian territory against at least two Iraqi military bases hosting U.S.-led coalition personnel at about 1.30 a.m. local time, the U.S. military said on Tuesday.

-Iran’s Islamic Revolutionary Guards Corps confirmed that they fired the rockets to retaliate for last week’s killing of Qassem Soleimani, according to a statement on state TV.
+Iran’s Islamic Revolutionary Guards Corps confirmed they fired the missiles to retaliate for last week’s killing of Qassem Soleimani, according to a statement on state TV.

 The statement advised the United States to withdraw its troops from the region to prevent more deaths, state TV said.